 If you no longer have any licenses to create new users, you can click on "+ Add licenses" (7) in the upper right corner.

 If you have added a user, he will appear in the list.
 You can remove the user from the list under the three-point menu on the right.

 To create a new group, click on the "Groups" tab (2) in the settings (1).
 Then click on "New" (3) in the upper right corner to create a new group.

 In the upper right corner you assign a name to the group (1).
-Then add the users (2) to your group (they must already be created).
+Then add the users (2) to your group (they have to be already created).

 Then click on "Workspace Access" (1) to assign a workspace to your group (this must already exist).
 Click on "Add to workspace" (2) in the lower left corner to select a workspace.